MWatty/the-office-memory-game-pet-edition/README.md

 2. As Visitor, I want the site to be simple to navigate.

     1. Upon entering the site, users are greeted with a simple minimalist landing page that meets with expected convention.
-    2. At the top of each page there is a navigation bar consisting of a simple home button
+    2. At the top of each page there is a navigation bar consisting of logo which is a simple home button
     3. There are two user option in a highlighted button format that steer the user to learn about the game and navigate simply through the game.
-    4. Once the user clicks new game, there is an additional "Click to Play" again allowing the user to navigate simply and giving time to assess the next step.
+    4. Once the user clicks ‘new game’, there is an additional ‘Click to Play’ again allowing the user to navigate simply and giving time to assess the next step.

 ![Click to Play](https://github.com/MWatty/the-office-memory-game-pet-edition/blob/master/assets/images/screenshots/SSclicktoplay.png "Click to Play")